 Internal walls

 Repair category 1

-Notes Plaster cracking noted.
+Notes Staining was noted to the front room.
+See dampness, rot and infestation section.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Slopes and uneven flooring noted.
-We recommend that any loose or uneven flooring be reaffixed in accordance with good maintenance practice.

-Internal joinery and kitchen fittings

-Repair category 1

-Notes Within the limitations of our inspection no significant defects were noted.
+Internal joinery and kitchen fittings Repair category 1 Notes Low level internal glazing should be checked for safety glass.
+Within the limitations of our inspection no significant defects were noted.

 Chimney breasts and fireplaces

 Repair category 1

-Notes The fireplaces have been blocked over.
+Notes The fireplace has been removed/covered over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.